 Pomegranate Orange Green Salad

-- 4 cups baby arugula
+- 4 cups baby arugula (pre-washed)

-- 4 cups baby spinach
+- 4 cups baby spinach (pre-washed)

-- 1 shallot thinly sliced
+- 1 shallot (peeled and thinly sliced)

-- 2 oranges cara cara or blood orange recommended
+- 2 oranges (cara cara or blood orange recommended)

-- 1 pomegranate arils removed
+- 1/2 cup pomegranate arils

-- freshly ground pepper
+- freshly ground pepper (to taste)

-- pomegranate vinaigrette
+- 1/2 cup pomegranate arils